rsdoiel/mkpage/go-template-recipes.md

     </ul>
 ```

-The *index* function can be used to build a part too
+The *index* function can be used to build a nested path too

 ```
     {{index "top-level" "middle-level" "bottom-level" .someData}}